Farm & Land Transition Strategies

-In this webinar, representatives from PA Farmlink will explain how they work in Pennsylvania to connect farmers interested in land with landowners looking for farmers.
-Also, Pasa’s executive director and Village Acres Farm co-owner, Hannah Smith-Brubaker, and Kimberton CSA co-owner Frank Kurylo, will share their personal experiences navigating farm transitions.
+In this webinar, representatives from PA Farmlink explain how they work in Pennsylvania to connect farmers interested in land with landowners looking for farmers.
+Also, Pasa’s executive director and Village Acres Farm co-owner, Hannah Smith-Brubaker, and Kimberton CSA co-owner Frank Kurylo, share their personal experiences navigating farm transitions.

 Pennsylvania Farm Link has been devoted to creating farming opportunities for the next generation since 1994.
 It was established by folks with a vision for the future of Pennsylvania agriculture and a concern for the effective transition of Pennsylvania farm businesses.

 Hannah Smith-Brubaker is the executive director of Pasa Sustainable Agriculture, as well as the co-owner operator of Village Acres Farm and Foodshed, together with her partner, Debra.
 Hannah and Debra worked with FarmLink in transitioning Village Acres from one generation to the next.